doomemacs/doomemacs/README.md

 - Run `bin/doom refresh`.
 This ensures Doom is properly set up and its autoloads files are up-to-date.
-- If you have byte-compiled your config (with `bin/doom compile`), see if `bin/doom clean` makes your issue go away.
-Never debug issues with a byte-compiled config, it will only make your job harder.
+- If you have byte-compiled your config (with `bin/doom compile`), see if `bin/doom clean` makes the issue go away.
+Never debug issues with a byte-compiled config, it will make your job harder.
 - Run `bin/doom doctor` to detect common issues in your development environment.
 - Search Doom's issue tracker for mention of any error messages you've received.
 - [Visit our FAQ][docs:faq] to see if your issue is listed.

 If all else fails, [file that bug report][github:new-issue]!
-Please include the behavior you've observed, the behavior you expected, and any error message in the \*Messages\* buffer (can be opened with <kbd>SPC h m</kbd> or `M-x view-echo-area-messages`).
-It'd be a great help if you included a backtrace with them as well.
+Please include the behavior you've observed, the behavior you expected, and any error messages or warnings logged to the \*Messages\* buffer (can be opened with <kbd>SPC h m</kbd> or `M-x view-echo-area-messages`).

+It's a great help if you included a backtrace with errors, i.e. `M-x toggle-debug-on-error` then recreating the error(s).

 We've also got [a Discord server][url:discord].
 Hop on!
 We can help!